Chris5613/Chris5613/README.md

 # Things you should know

-- 🔭 I’m currently working on a React full stack project
+- 🔭 I’m currently working on ..
-- 🌱 I’m currently learning Fast API, Data structure & Algorithms
+- 🌱 I’m currently learning Node.js and Tailwind!
 - 👯 I’m looking to collaborate on any project , hit me up!

 ## My stack